Rank is stupid: How to really measure your SEO campaign

 Apparently, Google identified them as not liking this particular site—their website—so it didn’t serve it to them.

-Anyone following Google has noticed fundamentally different things about how it works over the last few years.
-Between BERT, MUM, and other changes, Google is getting better and better at judging the intent behind a query.
+Anyone following Google has noticed fundamental changes in how it works over the last few years.
+With BERT, MUM, and other improvements, Google is getting better at understanding the intent behind a query.
 If you run a PPC campaign, you probably notice another trend (since it’s a privacy violation to share search queries that generate organic search visits, but it’s okay to share them if you pay for the click): people are asking Google long questions rather than short, sentence fragments.
 Gone are the days of someone searching for a “New York lawyer.”
-Soon, Google will know what you need and serve pages according to what machine-learned algorithms think you want.
+Soon, Google will know what you need and serve pages according to what machine-learning algorithms think you want.
 Under this new reality, rank becomes useless as it is overwhelmed by the infinite combination of phrases for which your customers could find your business.

 In an episode of Search Off the Record (around 14:30), John Mueller has a very insightful monologue about ranking factors.
 He discusses that rank will always be inconsistent because there are several ways to “get there.”
 Let’s suppose he’s telling the truth (some might be cynical about anything straight from Google).
 In that case, an objective measurement of rank doesn’t exist.

-The worst part about ranking as a metric for SEO is that people can miss something significant.
+The worst part of using ranking as an SEO metric is that people can miss something significant.
 There are many ways someone could search for what your company has to offer.
-And if we laser focus on 1 or 2 (or 100) different phrases, we could miss out on things our customers seek.
-Besides that, we experts in our field can search for our products and services differently than our customers.
-For instance, clients will often use industry-specific abbreviations or technical jargon that their customers aren’t necessarily aware of.
+And if we laser-focus on 1 or 2 (or 100) different phrases, we could miss what our customers seek.
+Additionally, as experts in our field, we can search for our products and services differently from our customers.
+For instance, clients often use industry-specific abbreviations or technical jargon that their customers may not be familiar with.
 So, if you focus on rank as a metric, the biggest problem is that you can miss significant opportunities.

-Many marketers understand that rank is not a particularly valuable metric when discussing SEO.
+Many marketers recognize that rank is not a particularly valuable metric in SEO discussions.
 Instead, they try to shift to traffic.
-Traffic may be a better way to measure SEO because we could think about it as a way of averaging rank.
+Traffic may be a better metric for measuring SEO, as it averages the rank.
 We could rank in the search for any number of phrases.
-As we start to rank better, we will begin to see our traffic increase.
+As we improve our rankings, we will see our traffic increase.
 Traffic is a better way of measuring our SEO results.

 Sometimes, traffic can be misleading.
 For example, a client made exhaust stacks for paper companies, oil refineries, and other plants.
 Their former SEO company started helping them focus on “exhaust stacks.”
-Soon, their website got a ton of traffic for “exhaust stacks.”
+Soon, their website received significant traffic for “exhaust stacks.”

 Unfortunately, many people looking for exhaust stacks (in fact, the majority of people looking for exhaust stacks) were thinking about the things that go on the back of a pickup truck.
 They don’t need an industrial paper plant exhaust stack.
-So, even though this company was getting traffic for exhaust stacks, it wasn’t helping them.
+Even though this company was receiving traffic for exhaust stacks, it wasn’t helping them.
 Traffic was a misleading metric.

 Regarding this traffic, we must also remember that seasonal volume fluctuations significantly affect traffic.
 I love delivering a January report to my clients because I always look like a rock star.
-I must have worked hard every December because Januarys always have significant traffic.
-Or budgets return, customers get back from holidays, catch up, and have to catch up on all their obligations and start purchasing items.
-Januarys are just a big months for most companies- even those who don’t do SEO.
-If we only look at traffic, we could ignore seasonal fluctuations that have nothing to do with SEO success.
+I must have worked hard every December because Januaries always have significant traffic.
+Or budgets return, customers return from holidays, catch up, address outstanding obligations, and begin purchasing items.
+Januarys are just a big month for most companies- even those who don’t do SEO.
+If we look only at traffic, we risk ignoring seasonal fluctuations unrelated to SEO performance.
 Be careful when measuring traffic when evaluating your SEO campaign.

-UPDATE: many of the most popular LLMs (ChatGPT and Perplexity, for instance) are adding UTM codes to links to other sites.
+Many of the most popular LLMs (ChatGPT and Perplexity, for instance) are adding UTM codes to links to other sites.
 These codes clarify which LLM is sending you traffic in Google Analytics.
-Currently, however, Google is not distinguishing traffic from AI Mode, AI Overviews, or traditional SERPs- that traffic is all lumped into “Organic Search” as a default channel.
+Currently, however, Google does not distinguish traffic from AI Mode, AI Overviews, or traditional SERPs; that traffic is lumped into “Organic Search” as the default channel.
 Still, you can measure your traffic from LLMs.

 We’ve discussed what not to measure—rank and even traffic.
 Now, let’s talk about the most important metric for SEO: the metrics that help justify our efforts financially.
 Our SEO campaign should generate new customers, leads, or sales.
 We should measure it to know how many customers, leads, and sales it generates.

 This isn’t difficult.
 Want leads?
 Count the contact forms submitted by the marketing channel.
 Are you selling products?
-Make sure your checkout system reports data when someone checks out and what they paid for so we know how they found us in the first place.
-You can even use a phone call tracking system to ensure we can keep track of calls coming in by the source of their traffic.
+Make sure your checkout system reports data on each checkout, including what was purchased, so we can see how they found us in the first place.
+You can use a phone call tracking system to ensure we can track incoming calls by the source of their traffic.
 Hence, we know that an SEO visitor generated a phone call.

 Once we know our SEO efforts generate income, we can say, “Great!
 We’re getting a ton of new customers from our SEO efforts.
 How do we get more?”